-When a child comes into care the social worker must initiate a Personal Education Plan (PEP) and should continue to lead the plan to ensure that it is an effective element of the care plan.
-In Suffolk the PEP is divided into two parts: the PEP document and the PEP meeting.
+When a child comes into care, the social worker must initiate a Personal Education Plan (PEP) and should continue to lead the plan to ensure that it is an effective element of the care plan.
+In Suffolk, the PEP is divided into two parts: the PEP document and the PEP meeting.
 There are clear lines of accountability and responsibility for each part.
-More information can be found here.

-The online PEP document for children in years R to 11
+The online PEP document for children in years Reception to 11

-An online PEP is now required for all statutory school age pupils in the care of Suffolk County Council.
-The PEP will need to be completed via an online portal accessed at: www.clatracker.net.
+An online PEP is required termly for all statutory school age pupils and post-16 learners in the care of Suffolk County Council.

-The templates schools should use for the Personal Education Planning of early years and post 16 children and young people in the care of Suffolk County Council:
+The template settings should use for the Personal Education Planning of early years children in the care of Suffolk County Council can be downloaded below: